monirbounadi/minimal-mistakes/_pages/personal.md

 ### Genealogy

-My paternal lineage originates from Rabat, Morocco, while my maternal lineage traces its roots back to Stockholm, Sweden.
+My paternal lineage originates from the cities of Rabat and Fes in Morocco, while my maternal lineage traces its roots back to Stockholm city and Grangärde parish in Sweden.
 I have a genealogical record of three generations on my paternal side and approximately sixteen generations on my maternal side.
-I intend to share my detailed family tree in the future.
+Genetically I belong to the haplogroups [E-M35](https://en.wikipedia.org/wiki/Haplogroup_E-M35) and [HV](https://en.wikipedia.org/wiki/Haplogroup_HV).

+My first name, [Monir](https://en.wikipedia.org/wiki/Munir), hails from Arabic roots, signifying "illuminating" or "enlightening."
+As for my surname, its origins are shrouded in a bit more mystery, with written records failing to provide clear insight.
+However, the oral traditions passed down through generations within my family paint an intriguing picture.
+It is believed that the forefather of my paternal grandfather bore the surname "Bounaga," a name that aptly described his occupation as a camel herder, translating to "on a camel."
+Over time, either he or his son, my paternal grandfather, opted to adapt the surname to "Bounadi" to better harmonize with the French language.

+I have a private website dedicated to my genealogical research, which I believe will be of interest to Swedish genealogists.
+I plan to share my research here shortly.

 ### Movies